jtakayama/makahiki/install/install_readme.txt

 In a web browser, go to http://localhost:8000 to see the landing page.

-7. (Optional) Update the Makahiki Instance
+7. Update the Makahiki Instance
 ------------------------------------------
 Makahiki is designed to support post-installation updating of your configured system when bug fixes or system enhancements become available.
 Updating an